kkkrist/chromium-extension-service/README.md

 ### Version info for installed extensions

 When your browser requests data from `update_url` endpoints directly, cookies with personal data might be transmitted along the way.
-For example, requests to `update_url`s of extensions obtained from Chrome Web Store usually include the following cookies (with lots of personal and adtech-related data — even if you're not logged into your Google account!):
+In my test set-up, requests to `update_url`s of extensions obtained from Chrome Web Store included the following personal data and adtech-related cookies (even though I wasn't logged in into any Google account):

 * [1P_JAR](https://cookiepedia.co.uk/cookies/APISID/1P_JAR)
 * [APISID](https://cookiepedia.co.uk/cookies/APISID/APISID)